 - The tearful resignation of a 16-year-old waitress

 - Inability to take criticism

-The owners of the company could have written directly to the owners of Yelp in order to get those fraudulent comments removed, but instead, they chose to go directly to social media in order to fight for their companies.
-Much of the writing they produced is unprintable here because it's laden with profanities.
+The owners of the company could have written directly to the owners of the review platform in order to get those fraudulent comments removed, but instead, they chose to go directly to social media in order to fight for their companies.
+Much of the writing they produced is unprintable here because it’s laden with profanities.
 It went on and on and those comments have been republished in a variety of places.
-Even the Huffington Post called the comments "insane."
-The owners of the company responded by releasing a statement that they were hacked and that their comments weren't written by the owners of the company at all.
-Unfortunately, the "cleaned up" social media sites contain much of the same language in the same all caps format, according to ZDNet.
+Even the Huffington Post called the comments “insane.”
+The owners of the company responded by releasing a statement that they were hacked and that their comments weren’t written by the owners of the company at all.
+Unfortunately, the “cleaned up” social media sites contain much of the same language in the same all-caps format, according to ZDNet.

 It’s the consensus of most social media experts that the owners of the company weren’t really hacked at all, but that they’re blaming others for the mistakes they continue to make.